hrapanoel/building_segmentation/README.md

 4. **Prediction and post-processing**

 The sliding window idea for prediction was previously used in [this](https://github.com/ternaus/kaggle_dstl_submission) solution for the DSTL Satellite Imagery Feature Detection challenge.

-The code directly does post-processing by filling small holes and removing noise from mask.
+This code directly does post-processing by filling small holes and removing noise from mask.
 This uses codes from the mapbox [RoboSat](https://github.com/mapbox/robosat) pipeline.

 ```python predict.py```